digideskio/shellboard/README.md

 ### ok so how do I use it?

 1. clone
-2. `./cricket,sh` gives you match ids
+2. `./cricket.sh` gives you match ids
-3. run as `./cricket.sh -m matchid` but `watch -n 40 -t /absolute/path/cricket.sh -m matchid`
+3. run as `./cricket.sh -m matchid` but use to get a continous update `watch -n 40 -t /absolute/path/cricket.sh -m matchid`

 ### you must get something like this :